Blackheath Quaker Meeting House: Form

 To the west of the meeting room, a large lobby and essential services (kitchen, toilet, storage) are enclosed by a cavity wall in stock brick and have a flat roof.
 The brick walls are mainly plastered, but the concrete of the main meeting room is also visible, and other walls are in blockwork or exposed brick.
 The route between the main entrance and the meeting room involves a turn of at least 180 degrees.
 (In plan, the meeting room and the lobby form a large letter Q.) The sense of progress along the route is emphasised by changes in the wall angles and progressively increasing ceiling heights—and, in the original colour scheme, by paint colours that changed gradually from dark grey to white.
 At the end of the route lies a soaring light-filled space extending more than 7.5 m upwards.

 The meeting room is lit principally by the lantern, with additional light supplied by skylights in each of the corner turrets.
 Otherwise the space has only a single window at low level, which "provides the visitor with a view of the street he has just come from – a means of reorientation after the spiral journey".
 Artificial light comes from four light fittings below the lantern and from fluorescent tubes in the four skylights.
 The special light fittings were designed by the architect, and echo the shape of the room; originally made from offcuts of the zinc roof covering, they have been reconstructed in stainless steel.

 Seating mainly takes the form of separate wooden chairs, but some wooden benches from earlier meeting houses have been retained.
 Surface finishes in the building express the Quaker testimony of simplicity.
 The architect's inclusion of a Christian symbol is highly unusual in Quaker meeting houses.

 At the lower level a long "committee room" or classroom, opening off a lobby, can be divided into two unequal halves by a retractable screen.
 The lobby also gives access to toilets, kitchen and storage areas.

 Parking spaces were provided within the curtilage to meet Local Authority requirements.

 In front of the southern aspect, the cobbled area was originally separated from the Lawn Terrace pavement by wooden posts.
-In 2010 this area became a Peace Garden, with a separating wall, steel railings and new plantings.
+In 2010 this area became a Peace Garden, with a separating wall, a seat, steel railings and new plantings.